Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Here is a table showing how the top-rated Russia VPNs performed in our testing categories:

-Here’s a more detailed list of the five testing categories, along with how much of the overall rating for Russia they make up:
+Below is a more detailed breakdown of the five testing categories, along with how much of the overall rating for Russia they make up:

 The most important attribute of a top Russian VPN is its ability to bypass censorship.